gru13/Dot_n_Dash/DailyLog.md

     Aim      : remove the trail
     Done     : Yes
     Newlearn : look the mutex locking , refersh thread Note     : BEawre when using mutexlock
     Record   : New thread intro for controlling the refersh

+Day 3:
+    time     : 1hr (2133 - 2243)(250824)
+    Aim      : Move ball up and down
+    Done     : Yes
+    Newlearn : -
+    Note     : -
+    Record   : -

+Day 3.1:
+    time     :  (2245 - 0055)(250824)
+    Aim      : Bouncing the ball around the screen Done     : no
+    Newlearn : -
+    Note     : vanishing in side an dends the program Record   : -